g3tsyst3m/g3tsyst3m.github.io/_posts/2026-3-29-Creative approaches to coding a FUD Stagers.md

 Part 4 - Cast and Execute!
 -

 Lastly, this code snippet filters to kernel32.dll imports only.
-We then match against b"VirtualAlloc", without that string ever appearing plaintext :hurtrealbad:
+We then match against b"VirtualAlloc", without that string ever appearing in plaintext.

 `imp.address` is the on-disk VA of the IAT slot.
 Subtracting `pe.OPTIONAL_HEADER.ImageBase` converts it to an RVA.
 Adding base converts the RVA to the actual runtime address of the slot.